Understanding Work Study

 In addition to the Federal Work Study program, Washington also provides a Work Study program in which students can work for an off campus employer part-time while going to school.

 The State Work Study program helps Washington residents with financial need earn money for college while gaining work experience in jobs related to their academic and career goals.
-Students at PLU may work on campus or can work for off campus state work study employers who are then reimbursed a percentage of the students’ wages (depending on the type of employer) by the state work study program funds.
+Students at PLU may work on campus or for an off campus state work study contracted employer.

 In order to obtain State Work Study you must: